All Car Badges and Logos With Stars

 Askam Logo

-The Turkish company Askam was a manufacturer of trucks.
-In 2015, the brand went bankrupt and no longer offered its products on the market.
-Initially, in 1962, the company started its operations with the help of Chrysler.
+The Turkish company Askam was a truck manufacturer.
+In 2015, the brand filed for bankruptcy and ceased selling its products.
+In 1962, the company began operations with support from Chrysler.
 The famous brand supplied production cabs.
 The Askam logo is a star enclosed by lines inside an oval.
 Below, the logo was complemented by the company name.
 The designers made the logo three-dimensional and added reflections in the details.

 Western Star (USA)